Why website maintenance matters and how much it costs

 - Firewall rules review

-- Domain expiration: The site becomes completely inaccessible.
-Worse case, someone else buys your domain
+- Domain expiration: the site becomes inaccessible — worst case, someone else buys your domain

-- SSL expiration: Browsers display “Not Secure” warnings, instantly repelling visitors and negatively impacting Google rankings
+- SSL expiration: browsers display "Not Secure" warnings, repelling visitors and tanking rankings

 - Are there outdated technologies that need replacing?